2021–22 Süper Lig

+Trabzonspor clinched their 7th league title, and first since 1983-84 season, on April 30, 2022 with a 2-2 draw against Antalyaspor with 3 weeks to spare.

 Teams

 A total of 20 teams contested the league, including 17 sides from the 2020–21 season and 2020–21 TFF First League champions Adana Demirspor, runner-ups Giresunspor and play-off winners Altay.
 Adana Demirspor returned top level after 26 years, Giresunspor returned after 44 years and Altay after 18 years.
 For the first time in 40 years, there was no team from the capital city, Ankara.

 The bottom four teams were relegated to the 2022–23 TFF First League.